 View Peyto Lake from Bow Summit

 One of the best things to do in Banff National Park, Peyto Lake is another one of Alberta’s glacier fed lakes with stunning aqua blue waters.
 Peyto Lake is located on the Icefields Parkway, 44km from Lake Louise.
-Be sure to head to the lookout point at Bow Summit which sits above Peyto Lake, where you can enjoy views over the emerald waters and tree-cladded snowcapped peaks!
+Be sure to head to the lookout point at Bow Summit which sits above Peyto Lake, where you can enjoy views over the emerald waters and tree-cladded snow capped peaks!

-Getting there: Located on the Icefields Parkway (Highway 93), 44km north of Lake Louise.
+How to get to Bow Summit at Peyto Lake: Located on the Icefields Parkway (Highway 93), 44km north of Lake Louise.

 Drive the Icefields Parkway scenic highway